delvedor/self-stream/README.md

 #### selfStream(filename, transform, callback)
 *filename*: the file to change with the relative path
-*transform*: array of functions with all the transforms
+*transform*: is a function or an array of functions with all the transforms
 *callback*: callback function

 ### Example: